-Hunger and hardship prevent people from accessing the foundations of a healthy life struggle to afford enough food and to access appropriate facilities or spaces where they could exercise safely.
+Hunger and hardship prevent people from accessing the foundations of a healthy life

 I think the impact it has on your physical and mental health.
 Some days you literally cannot afford to eat and will have 'sleep for dinner'.
 Sometimes you're so hungry you can't stand up straight.